iTwin/iTwinUI/.changeset/dirty-falcons-film.md

 '@itwin/itwinui-react': minor
 ---

 `Table`'s accessibility tree structure has been fixed.
 This required moving the `role="table"` attribute from the outermost element to a new element inside the Table's shadow DOM.
-Elements that are not allowed within `role="table"` (e.g. paginator, loading indicator) will now remain outside `role="table"`, thus resulting in a valid accessibility tree.
+Elements that are not allowed within `role="table"` (e.g. paginator, loading indicator, empty state) will now remain outside `role="table"`, thus resulting in a valid accessibility tree.
+Additionally, `emptyTableContent` will now be under `iui-table-body-extra` instead of `iui-table-body` in the light DOM.

 A new `tableProps` prop has been added, which allows passing props to the inner `role="table"` element.